rerouj/cv/README.md

 Dear recruiters,

 Please find below my updated cv with all the details about my professional situation.
 Word files are boring: cvs need many updates and sometimes it's hard to keep control over the numerous file versions produced for the recruiters.
-With Github that's possible so this is where I will push my professional updates from now on.
+With Github that's possible so this is where I will "push" my professional updates from now on.

 ### About me